 ‘My daughter participates plenty in her English class, it’s nice for the rest of the class, but hasn’t really helped her English skills in the areas that need more attention such as reading and writing’.

 As a native speaker, you might feel tempted to correct your child’s English homework.
 An American mother with a daughter in 6th grade cautions that correcting their native speaking children’s homework is not necessarily going to get them a good grade.
 It could in fact be detrimental.
 She argues that, if she were teaching German as a non-native speaker, there would only be a certain number of ways that she could say one thing.
 As a native speaker of English, she could say that one thing in various ways.
 Most likely, your child’s teacher is not a native English speaker and is therefore looking for one right answer.
 Her advice is to just help your child know that one right answer so she will get a good mark.

 What can parents do to keep their children’s English literacy skills up?
 In most cases, teachers are not happy to give extra assignments for fluent speakers.
-This is because they are not keen to have the extra work of providing them more challenging work if requested to and also they often don’t like to deviate from going by the book.
+This is because they are not keen to have the extra work of providing children with more challenging work if requested to.
+Other teachers might not like to deviate from going by the book.
 Teachers probably rightly argue that their job is to help Swiss children to learn some basic English and not to teach native speakers.

 Still, most teachers do not have an issue with children bringing in additional work.